 |Our tiger Man wears a bandanna, he gets his chest hair frequently tangled in his teeth.|

-Some of my dogs where little bandannas, that keeps their chest hair cleaner and more away from their mouth.
-I tried snoods for their ear fringes before, but again, you will have to restrict your dog pretty much from play with other dogs.
+Some of my dogs wear little bandannas, which keep their chest hair cleaner and more away from their mouth.
+I tried snoods for their ear fringes before, but again, you will have to restrict your dog pretty much from playing with other dogs.
 In our case, the snoot was removed right away by other dogs while at play.

 (A snood is nothing but a tube with elastic band on both ends.
 The tube goes over his head.
 (A snoot is a different thing))